Discrete Morse theory for open complexes

 This is fine, of course, and since there is a unique $W$-path from $f$ to $b$ we could cancel it.
+We could also have chosen the $2$-simplex sharing the edge $f$ with $\tau'$ to be critical with the same effect.
 As we see in Example \ref{ex:runningorder} below, we can have additional critical cells appear in the interior of a $V_K$-critical cell; these may or may not be able to be canceled. \end{example}

 Note that the critical $i$-cell in (1) of Proposition \ref{prop: gradient on S_K} was chosen to enter the sublevel set filtration of $S_K$ as late as possible since we chose it to be related to the least steep path out of $\sigma$.
 Also, observe that in general $W$ will have more critical cells than $V_K$.
 This can occur, for example, when a gradient path in $V_K$ splits.
 Our construction forces a particular pairing in $\sd(X)$, favoring one gradient path in $V_K$, and this could lead to a simplex in another path being paired with something not in $S_K$.